-We receive many emails from parents asking us to check the resources that their children’s schools are using to teach Relationship and Sex Education (RSE) and Personal, Social, Health and Economic education (PSHE).
-We’ve been extremely concerned by some of these.
+Many parents have asked us to check the resources that their children’s schools are using to teach Relationship and Sex Education (RSE) and Personal, Social, Health and Economic education (PSHE).
+We’ve been extremely concerned by the safeguarding failings in some of these.

-Sadly many of the resources we have been sent failed on these counts as well.
+Sadly many of the resources we have seen failed on these counts as well.

-We have now created a pack which will allow parents, carers and teachers to check the provider that their school is using against both safeguarding best practice and the latest DfE guidelines.
+We have now created a PSHE and RSE parents guide which will allow parents, carers and teachers to check the provider that their school is using against both safeguarding best practice and the latest DfE guidelines.
 Thanks to the contributions of many concerned supporters, we’ve been able to pay to have this put together in a user-friendly format.
 The time spent researching and writing the resource is all unpaid.

 Parents and carers have a responsibility to check what is being taught to their children.
 Please refer to our ‘RSE and the law in England’ guide for more information on this.
 The current RSE statutory guidance includes personal, social, health and economic education (PSHE).

 2 thoughts on “SSA UK guidance on Schools RSE and PSHE resources”